Qualified Small Business Stock

 What is qualified small business stock?

-• At least 80% of the assets, by value, of the corporation must have been used in an active conduct of one or more qualified trade or businesses.
+- At least 80% of the assets, by value, of the corporation must have been used in the active conduct of one or more qualified trades or businesses.

 How to qualify for this tax exclusion

-A business first must show proof that they qualify as a Qualified Small Business Company in order to take advantage of the potential tax exclusion.
+A business first must show proof that it qualifies as a Qualified Small Business Company to take advantage of the potential tax exclusion.
 General guidelines to qualify as a QSBC are outlined in Section 1202:

-• The corporation must have less than $50 million dollars in revenue or assets on date the stock is acquired;
+- The corporation must have less than 50 million dollars in revenue or assets on the date the stock is acquired;

-• It is probable that most early-stage C corporation companies could meet these requirements.
+- Most early-stage C corporation companies could probably meet these requirements.

 What is IRC Section 1202?